reviczky/northumbria/modules/security/report.md

 # Conclusion

-\startcolor[darkred]
+It has been shown, that the development of an inventory monitoring and control system is complex and requires consideration of effectiveness and the cost during development to ensure maximum benefits are accrued from the system. \par

-Conclusions with clear remarks on the strengths and limitations of the work undertaken with clear and strong evidence on the suggestions, recommendation and way forward with strong research underpinned solutions students managed to produce a summary of the work with clear indicators on their limitations, exclusions and way forward in this domain. \par
+\blank[line]

-Design recommendations, summary of ethical, legal, social impacts. suggestions: LAN over WiFi \par
+The balance between security and effectiveness has to be stricken from a business point of view and the suggestions shown that using modern wireless technologies can help to create autonomous systems for inventory controls.
+There will always be threats and weaknesses in the technology utilised and the report showed a middle-ground of creating such a system. \par

-You work as a design engineer at Northumbria Internetworking Inc. The company has recently received a request for a proposal from an International supermarket chain regarding a potential business opportunity in the greater Newcastle area.
-Your task is to propose a secure network design that meets customer's requirements. \par
+\blank[line]

-RN:
+As wireless technologies are by definition weaker as their hard wired counterparts, speed and effectiveness needs to be measured up against technological novelties.
+The next step for a pure autonomous retailing system would be to automate inventory movements via robots, self-learning systems on stock ordering and removal of stock and a delivery system via self-driving cars or drones.
+Some fieldwork has been already undertaken with tests from Google, Apple and Amazon. \par

-From the above description, it is evident that development of an inventory monitoring and control system is complex and requires consideration of effectiveness and the cost during development to ensure maximum benefits are accrued from the system.
-There is also a need to ensure the considered design not only addresses potential security risks, but is also acceptable from a legal, ethical and social perspective.
+\blank[line]

-\stopcolor
+Apart from the technology challenges the next most important aspects are the compliance with legal obligations and the ethical and social issues that would arise.
+It has been shown that there is a long way forward until these issues are properly addressed and incorporated into artificial intelligence solutions. \par

 \page[yes]